omobolajisonde/Trivia-App/README.md

 `GET '/categories/{id}/questions'`

-- Fetches questions for a cateogry specified by id request argument
+- Fetches questions for a cateogry based on the id in the URL
 - Request Arguments: `id` - integer
+- Request Arguments (optional): `page` - integer (default `page` is `1`)
-- Returns: An object with questions for the specified category, total questions, current category id and a success value
+- Returns: A list of questions (paginated) for the specified category, total questions, current category id and a success value
 - Sample
 ```bash
 curl http://127.0.0.1:5000/categories/1/questions